Greek Island Ferry

 hotels and tours.
 So if you are trying to book

-ferry tickets on the web the agency will say no or
+ferry tickets on the web the travel agency will say they don't sell ferry tickets or

 there will be a sir-charge.
 (Most likely they will